 There’s several domains were brokering that have 10, 15 companies or even more companies that are all advertising and saying, “Hey, we are this brand.”

-Here are some questions to help you determine brand equity for your domain name.
+Here are some questions to help you determine brand equity and your domain name value.

 - How many brands are out there?